Domino (2005 film): Plot

 Lateesha carries out the robbery with the help of three co-workers.
 Claremont finds that Frances and his brother are the sons of mafia boss Anthony Cigliutti.
 He phones Lateesha and tells her to abort the plan, leaving the money with getaway driver Locus Fender, who takes the money to his mother's trailer home.
-Claremont has the bounty hunters apprehend Frances, his brother and his two friends and then tells them to deliver them to men working for Drake Bishop.
+Claremont has the bounty hunters apprehend Frances, his brother, and his two friends and then tells them to deliver them to men working for Drake Bishop.
 Claremont tells them to retrieve the money from Fender and to deliver it to Bishop at the Stratosphere Casino.
 Following a shootout with Fender's mother, the $10 million is retrieved.
 Cigliutti is told about his sons' arrest and is led to believe that Bishop had his sons killed.
-In reality Bishop's men released the boys after learning that they did not know anything about the robbery.
+In reality, Bishop's men released the boys after learning that they did not know anything about the robbery.
 Believing his sons dead, Cigliutti wants revenge and heads for the Stratosphere.
 In Las Vegas, Domino takes $300,000 of Bishop's money and gives it to Lateesha for Mica's operation.

 At the Stratosphere, the bounty hunters meet with Bishop, who has an armed crew with him.
 Domino and Bishop discuss the $10 million and what should happen next.
 Alf has stolen the money and filled the sacks with plastic explosives.
 He then reveals that he has the remote detonator taped to his hand, and has shipped the money to free Afghanistan.
-Shortly after this revelation Cigliutti turns up with his crew.
-Though Bishop denies he had Cigliutti's sons killed, Cigliutti shoots him.
-In the ensuing gunfight Choco and Ed are severely wounded, but make it into the elevator with Domino.
-Alf blows up the top of the Stratosphere and Domino is the only survivor.
+Shortly after this revelation, Cigliutti turns up with his crew.
+Though Bishop denies he had Cigliutti's sons killed, Cigliutti shoots him and Beckett.
+In the ensuing gunfight, Choco and Ed are severely wounded but make it into the elevator with Domino.
+Alf, critically wounded, sacrifices himself to blow up the top of the Stratosphere and Domino is the only survivor.